EPA just detailed all the ways climate change will hit U.S. racial minorities the hardest. It’s a long list.

 The world has already warmed 1.1 degrees C since the Industrial Revolution began, and is on track to warm by more than 1.5 degrees by the early 2030s.

-Joe Goffman, acting head of the EPA’s Office of Air and Radiation, said the “first of its kind” comprehensive review amounts to a federal acknowledgment of the broad and disproportionate impact global warming is having on some of America’s most socially vulnerable groups.
-Just this week the Department of Health and Human Services established the Office of Climate Change and Health Equity, the first federal program aimed at specifically examining how the burning of fossil fuels and other greenhouse gas emissions affect human health.
+Joe Goffman, acting head of the EPA’s Office of Air and Radiation, said the comprehensive review was a “first of its kind.”
+It amounts to a federal acknowledgment of the broad and disproportionate impact global warming is having on some of America’s most socially vulnerable groups.
+Just this week, the Department of Health and Human Services established the Office of Climate Change and Health Equity, the first federal program aimed at specifically examining how the burning of fossil fuels and other greenhouse gas emissions affect human health.

 Other studies have discussed climate impacts on socially vulnerable populations, the report authors said, “but few have quantified disproportionate risks to socially vulnerable groups.”

-The impact of Hurricane Ida, whose remnants on Wednesday released havoc in New Jersey and New York City, is still being calculated.
-But Goffman said many Black and low-income residents in Louisiana and Mississippi are now faced with the challenge of mustering the resources to replace living rooms drowned in floodwaters and rooftops ripped apart by powerful gusts of wind.
+The impact of Hurricane Ida, whose remnants Wednesday wreaked havoc in New Jersey and New York City, is still being calculated.
+But Goffman said many Black and low-income residents in Louisiana and Mississippi are now faced with the challenge of mustering the resources to replace living rooms drowned in floodwaters and rooftops ripped apart by powerful winds.

 “But one of the underlying lessons of this report is that so many communities that are heavily Black and African American find themselves in the way of some of the worst impacts of climate change,” he said, “as was the case with Katrina and, we may find, turns out to be the case with Ida.”